emanuelefaja/guide2life/health/autophagy.md

 # Autophagy.

+Autophagy sounds like magic, but it is very much a real process — the Nobel Prize in Physiology or Medicine 2016 was awarded to Yoshinori Ohsumi for his discoveries of mechanisms for Autophagy.

 Autophagy is a natural cellular process that helps maintain homeostasis by breaking down and recycling damaged or unnecessary cellular components.
-The term "autophagy" is derived from Greek, meaning "self-eating."
+The term "Autophagy" is derived from Greek, meaning "self-eating."
 This process is essential for cellular health, as it helps prevent the accumulation of dysfunctional proteins and organelles, which can lead to various diseases.

 ## The Process of Autophagy